Rich-Text v2 and Markdown Field Types (Preview) | Yext Hitchhikers Platform

-This reference will provide details about each field type, including details on supported formatting, storage format, ingesting & exporting content, and known limitations.
+This reference provides details about both the Rich Text (v2) and the Markdown field types, including supported formatting, storage format, ingesting and exporting content, and known limitations.

-The Rich-Text v2 Field Type offers a fully featured WYSIWYG editor, with support for a wide variety of formatting.
+The Rich Text (v2) field type offers a WYSIWYG editor with support for a wide variety of formatting.

-- Target Use Case: This field type is intended primarily for authoring formatted content in Knowledge Graph.
+• Target Use Case: This field type is intended primarily for authoring formatted content.

 Supported Formatting